 4.2 Google Technology.
 Google owns all rights, title and interest in Google Technology.
 To the extent Google Technology is incorporated into Deliverables, Google grants Customer a limited, worldwide, non-exclusive, perpetual, non-transferable license to use the Google Technology in connection with the Deliverables for Customer’s internal business purposes.

 4.3 Deliverables.
 Google grants Customer a limited, worldwide, non-exclusive, perpetual, non-transferable license to use, reproduce and modify the Deliverables for Customer’s internal business purposes.

 4.4 Feedback.
 At its option, Customer may provide feedback and suggestions about the Services to Google (“Feedback”).
-If Customer provides Feedback, then Customer assigns to Google all right, title, and interest in that Feedback.
+If Customer provides Feedback, then Google and its Affiliates may use that Feedback without restriction and without obligation to Customer.

 5.1 Confidentiality Obligations.
 Subject to Section 5.2 (Disclosure of Confidential Information), the recipient will use the other party’s Confidential Information only to exercise its rights and fulfill its obligations under the Agreement.
 The recipient will use reasonable care to protect against disclosure of the other party’s Confidential Information to parties other than the recipient’s employees, Affiliates, agents, or professional advisors (“Delegates”) who need to know it and who have a legal obligation to keep it confidential.
 The recipient will ensure that its Delegates are also subject to the same non-disclosure and use obligations.